NREL/EnergyPlus/doc/src/docs/EngineeringReference/13e-EncyclopaedicRefs.md

 5. Then calculate the supply temperature setpoint using: <span>$T_{sup,sp} = T_{ret,target} - \frac{\dot{Q}}{\dot{m} C_p}$</span>

-6. Constrain the value to limiting values, which are:
+6. Constrain the value to user-specified limiting min/max values

-    * a user-specified design setpoint as the lower bound, and

-    * a user-specified maximum setpoint as an upper bound.

-These calculations are nearly identical for the hot water set point manager, only that the sign of the load will change, and the lower/upper bounds are reversed (the design setpoint becomes the upper bound).
+For a chilled water loop, the user-specified minimum is the default setpoint used in cases of no-load or negative-load.
+In a hot-water loop the user-specified maximum is used for these situations.
+Also, in a hot-water loop the sign of the demand will be reversed.

 #### Key control note